 RENCI expertise in data management, high performance computing, and scientific visualization come together to help scientists use real-time and historical data to accurately model coastal storm surge and understand the impacts of sea level rise on storm surge.
 RENCI also participates in research projects to develop cyberinfrastructure that will allow scientists to easily share environmental data and models, and to sustain their software using the open source software development model.

-RENCI maintains strong connections to its founding campuses (UNC Chapel Hill, Duke, and NC State) through its campus engagement centers.
-At the centers, RENCI staff members worked closely with selected campus research teams, providing expertise in scientific and information visualization, and data management.
-The institute also supports the continued development of REACH NC and maintains a regular dialogue with its stakeholders through lectures, special events, and white papers on technical and scientific topics.
+RENCI maintains strong connections to its founding campuses (UNC-Chapel Hill, Duke, and NC State) through collaborations on projects and proposals.
+The institute also maintains a regular dialogue with its stakeholders through Oversight Board meetings, lectures, special events, and white papers on technical and scientific topics.